What Is a Plug Weld and How Is It Done?

 Can Plug Welds Be Ground Flush Afterward?

-Yes, you can grind plug welds flush afterward, but you’ll need proper weld finishing.
-Use flush grinding carefully to avoid thinning the joint, then inspect for heat damage, distortion, and incomplete fusion before release.
+Yes, you can grind plug welds flush afterward, but you need careful weld finishing.
+Use light grinding so you do not thin the joint, then inspect the weld for heat damage, distortion, and incomplete fusion.

 Are Plug Welds as Strong as Seam Welds?